Reclaiming Your Career During a Pandemic

-Lots of us are interested in reclaiming our careers so joining me on the podcast today is Anna Oakes.
+Many of us are interested in reclaiming our careers so joining me on the podcast today is Anna Oakes.
 The intersection of her love for humanity and her love and understanding of corporate is what she’s going to share with us today.
 She’s not talking about something that she’s read about, or something that she saw on TV, or an article that she read in an airplane magazine while she was on a flight.
-What she’s bringing today is what she knows because she has walked it, she has been on the ground. and she’s walked it and talked it.
-And she’s going to tell us how we visualize what our next best step is, how we move from where we are to where we want to be, and most importantly, how we reclaim ownership of our careers in a way that lights us on fire.
+What she’s bringing today is what she knows because she has walked it and talked it.
+In this episode she tells you how to visualize what your next best step is, how you move from where you are to where you want to be, and most importantly, how reclaiming your career lights you on fire.

 In this episode we discussed: